studlinnth6233/12-functional-cli/README.md

 A stream based on a list of objects is a finite stream as there are only a discrete number of elements that can be iterated.

-Infinite streams are seaming to be a little bit weard but they are also very useful.
+Infinite streams are seaming to be a little bit weird but they are also very useful.
 Think of a pseudo random number generator.
 An infinite stream may be used to produce as many random numbers as required.
 This generator may be implemented like this: